Der Rosenkavalier: Act 1

 A busy reception scene ensues as the room fills with vendors and supplicants to the Marschallin ("Drei arme adelige Waisen"), who ignores the former and aids the latter.
 A tenor sent by the Portuguese ambassador serenades her ("Di rigori armato") while Ochs sits down with the notary.
 Two Italian intriguers, Valzacchi and Annina, present scandal sheets for sale, which the Marschallin coldly declines.
 Ochs tries to stipulate a gift from Sophie's family consisting of all their properties, free from mortgages, and quickly loses patience with the notary's attempts to explain that this is illegal.
-Amidst all the activity, the Marschallin remarks to her hairdresser: "My dear Hippolyte, today you have made me look like an old woman." ("Mein lieber Hippolyte").
+Amid all the activity, the Marschallin remarks to her hairdresser: "My dear Hippolyte, today you have made me look like an old woman" ("Mein lieber Hippolyte").
 This so disturbs her that she orders the room to be emptied.
-As the people file out, Valzacchi and Annina offer Baron Ochs their spying services.
-He asks whether they know anything about "Mariandel"; they promptly lie and claim to know all about her.
+As the people file out, Valzacchi and Annina offer Ochs their spying services.
+He asks whether they know anything about "Mariandel"; they lie and claim to know all about her.

-The Marschallin, now alone, ponders her waning youth and the unhappiness of her forced marriage, perceiving the same in store for Sophie Faninal ("Da geht er hin...").
+Now alone, the Marschallin ponders her waning youth and the unhappiness of her forced marriage, perceiving the same in store for Sophie ("Da geht er hin...").
 Octavian returns, dressed again in men's clothes ("Ach, du bist wieder da").
 When he sees that the Marschallin is out of sorts, he assumes it is from her earlier fear that he might have been discovered.
-But she is still thinking of the passage of time (a clock is heard chiming thirteen times) and tells him that, very soon, he will leave her for someone younger and prettier.
+But she is still thinking of the passage of time (a clock is heard chiming 13 times) ("Die Zeit, die ist ein sonderbar Ding") and tells him that, very soon, he will leave her for someone younger and prettier.
 Octavian reacts with frustration, and the Marschallin turns him away.
 Too late, she realizes that she has neglected to kiss him goodbye.
 With nothing else to be done, she summons her young page, Mohammed, to take the silver rose to Octavian, then stares pensively into her hand mirror (or similar) as the curtain falls.